 Gutierrez argued that Spanish culture in New Mexico preferred to practice an unequal distribution of wealth to maximize wealth's generational growth.
 Usually, the patrimony was preferably left to the eldest son, or the second eldest who inherited political rights over the family and was responsible for the family's reputation and received a more significant share of the inheritance pre-mortem.
 Therefore, Women received their dowries in household items and livestock and rarely inherited land from their parents.
-According to Gutierrez, women were given movable property because daughters wealth was a liability in the marriage market and risked absorption into their husbands' wealth.59 However, Gutierrez also states that the dowry was guaranteed to transferred to her children and not her husband.
-The lack of children would only revert the dowry to her family.60
+According to Gutierrez, women were given movable property because daughters wealth was a liability in the marriage market and risked absorption into their husbands' wealth.
+However, Gutierrez also states that the dowry was guaranteed to transferred to her children and not her husband.
+The lack of children would only revert the dowry to her family.

 Similarly, Stamatov found through wills and settlements that women often brought dowries into their marriages.
 Husbands often administered wives' dowries but were not alienated from women.
 In several cases presented based on these wills and settlements, Stamatov shows that men who married did not have much wealth of their own.
-More often than not, women's dowries started their wealth accumulation and were used to establish the couple's financial security.61 Furthermore, through an analysis of who the heads of households were, Stamatov observes that it was not unusual for a wealthy woman not to remarry and control her estate without the state's intervention on the argument that it is within the interest of her heirs.
+More often than not, women's dowries started their wealth accumulation and were used to establish the couple's financial security.
+Furthermore, through an analysis of who the heads of households were, Stamatov observes that it was not unusual for a wealthy woman not to remarry and control her estate without the state's intervention on the argument that it is within the interest of her heirs.

 Comparing both New Mexico and New York, Rosen argues that women in New Mexico had a right to their dowry and Arras, arras is a ten percent contribution to the wife's dowry.
 While the husband could administer the dowry, the spouse did not have the right to sell anything without the wife's consent.
 Notably, the dowry was a way to secure her upkeep after her spouses' death and generational wealth as it would pass down to her heirs at her death.
-62 Rosen indicates that while women enjoyed legal protection of their property in New Mexico, the laws changed to favor men against unmarried women.
+Rosen indicates that while women enjoyed legal protection of their property in New Mexico, the laws changed to favor men against unmarried women.
 An example of this was when el Alcalde (the Magistrate) Diego Arias de Quiros won a suit against him from two sisters, Juana and Maria Griegos.
-Who were single and owned land before the pueblo revolt that the state granted to Quiros as a reward for New Mexico's reconq+uest.
+Who were single and owned land before the pueblo revolt that the state granted to Ouiros as a reward for New Mexico's reconq+uest.
 The state took their land from them because they were single women and would be better off with the lands they owned in Santa Fe, and Quiros had precedent over them, having served the King to reconquer the land lost to the Pueblo Revolt.
-63 This account illustrates the difficulties single women had defending their patrimony in the absence of men.
+This account illustrates the difficulties single women had defending their patrimony in the absence of men.
 Furthermore, Rosen finds that while New York women's dowry is transferred to their husbands after death, in New Mexico, the dowry is distributed to the heirs of the wife and not given complete authority over to the husband.
-Illustrating much greater control women had over their wealth, legally than their New York counterparts.64 property.
-According to Main, these laws changed in the eighteenth century, when land prices rose, and life stock prices declined.
-More often than not, women entered their new married life with housewares and some livestock.
-While they had dower rights of her deceased husbands' estate, they were also liable to lose that right if they remarried.
-As widows, Main finds that women were vulnerable to poverty if they did not possess substantial wealth during marriage and were more likely to remarry or did not if their dower rights were attached to the condition of not remarrying.
+Illustrating much greater control women had over their wealth, legally than their New York counterparts.